elasticpath/react-pwa-reference-storefront/documentation/testing.md

 Overview
 ---------------------
-All test files are located within `tests` folder with exception of `testem.json`, which is located in project root folder
+All of the test files are located within the `tests` folder.
+The exception is `testem.json`, which is located in project root folder.
 <test folder structure>

-Configuration to add a new test
+Configuration to Add a New Test
 ---------------------
-* define dependency path inside `test.config.js` under `paths` property.
+* Define the dependency path inside `test.config.js`, under `paths` property.
-* create the test file inside `specs` folder
+* Create the test file inside `specs` folder.
-* adds the test file in `testrunner.html` as below
+* Add the following test file in `testrunner.html`:

      <script type="text/javascript" charset="utf-8">
        require([